markdaniel1982/ttlf_pp1/README.md

 ### Content & Media

-* Content included in the site, including logos and bio text has been taken from [ttlf.net](ttlf.net) (the brands' current live site) and from the TTLF logo pack which was provided to me from the label owners.
+* Content included in the site, including logos and bio text has been taken from [ttlf.net](ttlf.net) (the brands' current live site) and from the TTLF logo pack which was sent to me by the label owners.

-* Content and images from latest releases section on homepage has been taken from [toolbox digital shop](https://www.toolboxdigitalshop.com/trip-the-light-fantastic.html)
+* Content and images from latest releases section on homepage has been taken from [Toolbox Digital Shop](https://www.toolboxdigitalshop.com/trip-the-light-fantastic.html)

 ### Fonts and Icons